How long is the lesson?

 Please refer to our ‘How to Book’ section for more information.

-What do they need to bring to their lesson?
+What do does my child need to bring to their lesson?

-Your child will need appropriate swimwear – for girls ideally a one piece costume and for boys ideally trunks or tight fitting shorts.
-Fashion swimwear, such as board shorts, can actually make it a lot harder for children to learn to swim as they increase the resistance to the water and make it harder to float.
+They will need appropriate swimwear – for girls ideally a one-piece costume and for boys ideally trunks or tight fitting shorts.
+Fashion swimwear, such as board shorts, can make it a lot harder for children to learn to swim.
+They increase the resistance to the water and make it harder to float.
 If you would like your child to wear goggles they are welcome to bring them, we also sell a range at reception.
 Always remember a towel to get warm and dry after the session, and any toiletries that are used to shower afterwards.
 In colder months, it would be recommended that a coat and hat are worn after swimming to help minimise any illness developing and to keep warm.

 What should my child do to get ready for their session?